juusoviita/blogsite/README.md

 # blogsite

-A microblogging site (Twitter clone) done using Django Rest Framework and React – including Material-UI.
+A microblogging site (Twitter clone) done using Django Rest Framework, React (including Material-UI), and Redux.
 Will probably be deployed to Heroku, when done.

 Demo user account: